Task 5 Research

 Principal Investigator(s): Raul Cabrera

-- Evaluate the water and nutrient use of three Texas native street trees (Ulmus crassifolia, Celtis laevigata and Maclura pomifera) infested by the parasitic xylem-tapping leafy mistletoe (Phoradendron spp.).
-We will monitor water and nutrient use by mistletoes in mature infected trees growing under a range of landscape management conditions (none to highly-managed).
+- Continue evaluating the water and nutrient use of three Texas native street trees (Ulmus crassifolia, Celtis laevigata and Maclura pomifera) infested by the parasitic xylem-tapping leafy mistletoe (Phoradendron spp.).
+We will monitor water and nutrient use by mistletoes in mature infected trees growing under a range of landscape management conditions (trees in undisturbed, native wooded areas and in highly-managed urban environments).
 This includes physiological determinations of water relations and nutrient status (stomatal conductance, water potential, chlorophyll, tissue nutrient concentrations) in both the mistletoe and its hosts through the seasons.
-Secondly, we will attempt to manually infect container-grown cedar elms (Ulmus crassifolia) to subsequently measure, by mass-balance approaches, water and nitrogen fertilizer use by the whole plants in comparison to non-infected (control) plants, both under stressful and optimal management conditions
+As the second component of this research, we have successfully infected container-grown cedar elms (Ulmus crassifolia) with mistletoes and we will monitor its growth, and once they reach an adequate we will measure, by mass-balance approaches, water and nitrogen fertilizer use by the whole plants in comparison to non-infected (control) plants, both under stressful and optimal management conditions.